nickazg/TheConstructSmartContract/README.md

 </p>
 <br>

-# The STR Platform Token
+# The Construct Token (CNS)
-*Not to be confused with **Smart Token Shares** mentioned above*

-**The Construct** will deploy a NEP5 platform token onto the NEO network called **STR**.
-The STR token will be divisible up-to 8 decimals with a total supply of 10 Million tokens.
+**The Construct** will deploy a NEP5 platform token onto the NEO network called **CNS**.
+The CNS token will be divisible up-to 8 decimals with a total supply of 10 Million tokens.

 ## System Funtionality
-The STR token will function as a distribution mechanism to proportionally award STR holders GAS dividends generated from system fees.
-Addresses holding STR will be calculated periodically, and claiming these rewards will work in a similar manner to claiming GAS generated from NEO system token holders.
+The CNS token will function as a distribution mechanism to proportionally award CNS holders **GAS (Neo Utility Coin)** dividends generated from system fees.
+Addresses holding CNS will be calculated periodically, and can be claimed directly on the platform.

-The STR token holders will also often have the opportunity to vote on major platform decisons, where an opt-in majority consensus mechanism will be put in place.
+The CNS token holders will also often have the opportunity to vote on major platform decisons, where an opt-in majority consensus mechanism will be put in place.
 This will be intergrated directly into the website platform.

-The Construct intends to maintain heavily intergrated with its community, we believe this model will not only ensure its natural growth as a platform, but also enure our investors maintain a real-world invested interest within the platform.
+The Construct intends to maintain heavily intergrated with its community, we believe this model will not only ensure its natural growth as a platform, but also ensure our investors maintain a real-world invested interest within the platform.

 ## Distribution Model
 Commonly **Inital Coin Offerings (ICO)** will raise and distribute tokens over one or two stages (private-sale and public-sale), this makes sense when the project has something real to offer and already has a solid foundation.
 Unfotunately this isnt always the case.

-The **STR** token will be minted and distrubuted in a very unique manner.
-Unlike the simple distribution phases mentioned above, the STR token will incrementally be distributed over 5 stages.
-Each stage has a set sale discount amount, this is to reward and incentivise very early investors.
+The **CNS** token will be minted and distrubuted in a very unique manner.
+Unlike the simple distribution phases mentioned above, the **CNS** token will incrementally be distributed over 5 stages.
+Early stages have an associated discount set from the standard sale price, this is to reward and incentivise very early investors.

+****Discounts are displayed as % below***
 <p align="center">
    <img
     src="resources/images/official_construct_stages.png"